-LastPass Free used to offer unlimited password storage across unlimited devices, but all of that changed in early 2021.
-Now, LastPass’s free users have to choose whether their free LastPass vault will be mobile-only or desktop-only — you’re only allowed to sync across unlimited mobile devices or unlimited desktop devices.
+LastPass Free offers unlimited password storage across unlimited mobile or desktop.
 This makes LastPass Free a lot less useful than it used to be (but it still ranks high on our list of the best free password managers for 2022).

 LastPass Free is still a great program, with features like: